-Finally, the last solution is reserved for the error appearing in the third-party app’s interface.
-Some apps offer premium services and features which can be bought in the app.
-The Google Pay is also utilized here, so the problem might be singled out to the app, instead of being a general issue.
+The next possible solution is reserved for the error appearing in the third-party app’s interface.
+Some apps offer premium services and features that can be bought in the app.
+Google Pay is also utilized here, so the problem might be singled out to the app, instead of being a general issue.

 When this happens, we recommend reinstalling the troublesome app and installing it again.
 After that, try upgrading to premium features again and look for changes.

 Here’s how to reinstall the app with a few simple steps:

 - Tap-and-drag the app to the top and uninstall it.

 - Navigate to Play Store and install the app again.